 Your upper respiratory system produces mucous when it thinks that the body is threatened.

-Whenever dirt, dust, pollen, viruses and molds enter your nostrils, your body responds to the "invasion" by sending out cells to see what it is.
-Then to isolate the foreign invaders, mucous is produced.
-The more mucous the body produces, the more our breathing becomes affected.
+Whenever dirt, dust, pollen, viruses, and molds enter your nostrils, your body responds to the "invasion" by sending out cells to see what it is.
+Then to isolate the foreign invaders, mucus is produced.
+The more mucus the body produces, the more our breathing becomes affected.

 The most important step is to get rid of anything that irritates your immune system.

 Steer away from dust, smoke, pollen, viruses and other allergens that could irritate you.

 Afterwards, you should focus on getting rid of mucous since this is the perfect haven for bacteria to thrive in.

 One of the most common ways to get rid of mucus is to use steam inhalation.
 Steam loosens mucus so that you can easily cough or sneeze it out.

 Mucus is usually trapped in your nasal cavity, throat and upper respiratory tract.
 So you can loosen it or you can remove it easier with a few sharp taps on the back after steam inhalation.